kylemanna/blog.kylemanna.com/_posts/2013-06-30-ssd-caching-using-dmcache-tutorial.md

 How I've Been Using dm-cache
 ----------------------------

-All of my testing over the past few months has been with test data and my $HOME/.cache folder for my Unity desktop.
-This was all data that in the event of disaster, could easily be replaced.
+All of my testing over the past few months has been with test data and my <code>$HOME/.cache</code> folder for my Unity desktop.
+All the data on dm-cache volume was data that could easily be replaced in the event of a disaster.
 I suggest you do the same until dm-cache earns your trust.
+Once I trust dm-cache the plan is to cache my entire /home file system.

 My SSD has been slowly dying on me, and to this point it appears that dm-cache has sustained hardware block device failure with a resiliency similar to that of a standard ext4 file system.
-See [my old blog post](/linux/2013/05/12/btrfs-crash)
+See [my old blog post](/linux/2013/05/12/btrfs-crash) for aimless babbling on the topic.

 Additionally, I have daily backups up all my important data.
 Complete backups are done to another hard drive, and off site backups are done using [obnam](http://liw.fi/obnam/).
 If you don't have backups and you're playing with this new technology, you're crazy.
 Back it up.